Artificial Phantasia: Emergent Mental Imagery in Large Language Models: Methods

 Finally, we updated the language in the 12-items taken directly from Finke et al. to match the format of our improved versions.
 Notably, ambiguous language was clarified (e.g., specification of capital versus lowercase letters), subsequent instructions were modified to reference earlier instructions only abstractly (e.g., ``the existing symbol'' versus ``the `E'''), and 180 degree rotations were changed to flips (when vertical) or mirroring (when horizontal).
 We did not ask models or human subjects to guess the resulting shape at each step, unlike the original experiment, only its final form.

 We should highlight that because these 48 new items were created \textit{ex novo} for this experiment, it is highly improbable that any of them were present in the training data of any of the LLMs, and it is materially impossible that all of them were.
+These image reconstructions were of novel shapes in unique steps from anything in the extant literature.
 This is of crucial importance for testing the emerging reasoning capacities of these types of models.